Tom Dougherty, CEO – Stealing Share

 It is a lesson in the power of brand, as Apple almost always is.
 If you have a brand that promises a highly treasured value in the market, you can play in areas where your competition has failed even if the technology and benefits are the same.

-In the case of iCloud, the anticipation does not come from a new technical angle on it or that Apple’s version will prove to be more beneficial.
+In the case of iCloud, the anticipation does not come from a new technical angle on it.
+Or that Apple’s version will prove to be more beneficial.
 I’m sure those things are true.
 But the anticipation comes from the belief in Apple’s brand promise.
-That it will be simple.
+It’s that simple.